flumeapp/help.flumeapp.com/preferences/flumepro.md

 ## Upgrading to Flume Pro

-To upgrade to Flume Pro, simply open Flume's [Preferences](/preferences/README.md), click on the "Flume Pro" tab, then click on "Upgrade to Pro".
+To upgrade to Flume Pro, simply open Flume's [Preferences](/preferences/README.md), click on the "Flume Pro" tab, then click on <kbd>Upgrade to Pro</kbd>.
+A pop-up window will guide you through the payment process.

 Upon a successful purchase, you will be presented with a thank you screen.
 Your licence code will be emailed to you, as well as your purchase receipt.